oddbit-workshops/harvard-git-workshop/slides.md

 - (*noun*) The state of your project at a certain point in time.
 - (*verb*) To record the current state of your files in the repository.

+In `git`, commits are uniquely identified by a 40 character hash, like
+this:

+    d8c554432e316851f7e66e0e7d8bfc8f08083618

+But you can also name them using abbreviated hashes:

+    d8c55

+And by a variety of symbolic names:

+    master
+    HEAD
+    version_1.0

+If you are curious:

+    git rev-parse --help

 ---

 ## Branches and tags